 Our understanding of the impact of climate change grew as a result of our engagement in 2022.
 By the end of 2023, following the completion of a detailed qualitative, and quantitative scenario analysis, we expect to have mapped out how climate-related issues could affect financial performance (eg revenue, costs) and financial position (eg assets, liabilities) and to have that understanding inform our business plans.
+CONNECTING TRENDS, INSIGHTS AND ACTIONS Understanding the key industry trends that affect our business means we are well positioned to seize market opportunities.

-ELECTRONIFICATION OF FIXED INCOME MARKETS CONTINUES, BUT DEMAND REMAINS FOR VOICE BROKING
+TREND 1: ELECTRONIFICATION OF FIXED INCOME MARKETS CONTINUES, BUT DEMAND REMAINS FOR VOICE BROKING